rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 If you plan to run Rancher on ARM64, see [Running on ARM64 (Experimental).](../how-to-guides/advanced-user-guides/enable-experimental-features/rancher-on-arm64.md)

-### RKE Specific Requirements
+### RKE2 Specific Requirements

-For the container runtime, RKE should work with any modern Docker version.
+For the container runtime, RKE2 bundles its own containerd.
+Docker is not required for RKE2 installs.

-For more information see [Installing Docker,](../getting-started/installation-and-upgrade/installation-requirements/install-docker.md)
+For details on which OS versions were tested with RKE2, refer to the [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions).

 ### K3s Specific Requirements